 Non-surgical Spinal Stenosis Treatment Options

-Regenexx Stem Cell and PRP for the Treatment of Spinal Stenosis
+Regenexx Procedure for Spinal Stenosis

 An affliction causing nearly 11% of Americans a great deal of numbness, weakness, or pain, spinal stenosis is not an easy problem to manage.
 For patients burdened with spinal stenosis, pain can often impede even standing or walking as time goes on, sometimes leaving those patients desperate to find resolution that will get them moving as normal again.